'We must do more to protect children'

 South Africa had also recently passed the Child Justice Act, which will ensure the establishment of a separate criminal justice system for children in conflict with the law.

-According to the Act, children in conflict with the law must appear before a preliminary inquiry within 48 hours after an arrest has been made and cannot be detained with hardened criminals.
+Act, children in conflict with the law must appear before a preliminary inquiry within 48 hours after an arrest has been made and cannot be detained with hardened criminals.